IdyllicPeripherals/idyllicperipherals.github.io/_posts/2019-06-30-Dyeing Gateron Milky Tops.md

 ## A Unique and Custom Aesthetic Change

-I’ve had success dyeing Gateron Milky Tops, I’m assuming that Gazzew’s new Outemu range could probably accept coloured dyes as well.
+I’ve had success dyeing Gateron Milky Tops; I’m assuming Gazzew’s new Outemu range could probably accept dyes as well.

-Clear PC tops and Black Nylon Cherry Tops don’t change their colour when heated in a dye solution.
+Clear PC tops and Black Cherry tops don’t change their colour when heated in a dye solution.

-I simply added a small amount of dye solution into a metal pan and brought it to boil before adding the Milky Tops.
-Obviously, their colour depends on how long they are kept in the solution; getting consistent colours is extremely difficult if you're only doing small batches at a time.
+I simply added a small amount of dye solution into a metal pan and brought it to boil before adding Milky Tops.
+Obviously, their colour depends on how long they're kept in the solution; getting consistent colours is extremely difficult if you're only doing small batches at a time.

 This method also works for dyeing white POM switch stems, why you’d want to do that, I do not know ¯\_(ツ)_/¯ .